 6. Physical Exercises

-Contrary to popular relief, bed resting isn’t an effective back pain treatment.
-Yes, you may find it hard to move in back pain, but moving is the best back surgery alternative for many types of back pain.
+Contrary to widespread relief, bed rest isn’t an effective back pain treatment.
+Yes, you may find it hard to move in back pain, but shifting is the best back surgery alternative for many types of back pain.

 Multiple studies have found that physical exercises release endorphins in your body.
-These are your brain’s natural chemicals that bind to the brain’s opioid receptors to manage or stop the pain.
+Your brain’s natural chemicals bind to the brain’s opioid receptors to manage or stop the pain.
 Exercising may give you a similar effect to opioid pain medications.

 Exercise is also associated with back and neck muscle strengthening and pain reduction in people with chronic pain.
 So talk to a professional physical therapist, and treat your back pain at home.